Long Walk of the Navajo: Return and end of Long Walk

 On June 18, 1868, the once-scattered bands of people who call themselves Diné, set off together on the return journey, the "Long Walk" home.
 This is one of the few instances where the U.S. government permitted a tribe to return to their traditional boundaries.
 The Navajo were granted 3.5 million acres (14,000 km2) of land inside their four sacred mountains.
 The Navajo also became a more cohesive tribe after the Long Walk and were able to successfully increase the size of their reservation since then, to over 16 million acres (70,000 km2).

 After relating 20 pages of material concerning the Long Walk, Howard Gorman, age 73 at the time, concluded:

 Legacy

-Health impacts
+Health effects

 Not all the Navajo were captured and forced to take the long walk.
 Geneticists believe that a genetic bottleneck developed among the small, isolated, uncaptured groups.
-This produced the consequence of otherwise rare genetic diseases, for example Xeroderma pigmentosum, stemming from recessive genes achieving greater dominance.
-An alternative put forth by some Navajo is that the sudden rise of xeroderma pigmentosum is directly related to wide spread uranium contamination.
+This produced the consequence of otherwise rare genetic diseases, for example xeroderma pigmentosum, stemming from recessive genes achieving greater dominance.
+An alternative put forth by some Navajo is that the sudden rise of xeroderma pigmentosum is directly related to widespread contamination from uranium mining.